what3words/w3w-swift-wrapper/README.md

 }
 ```

-For the available Voice API langauges call `api.availableVoiceLanguages(completion:)` which works exactly the same way.
+For the available Voice API languages call `api.availableVoiceLanguages(completion:)` which works exactly the same way.

 ## Grid Section